 A: [C403.1.1]

-ASHRAE has a Climatic Design Conditions Tool which may be found here.
+You may ask your building department if they already have design conditions they want you to use.
+If they do not, ASHRAE has a Climatic Design Conditions Tool, which may be found at http://ashrae-meteo.info/v2.0/.
 Select the most recent data at the top of the page and the nearest site to your project location for the most accurate data, including heating and cooling design conditions.
+The best practice for equipment sizing is the use of the 99% heating dry bulb and the 1% cooling dry bulb and coincident wet bulb temperatures for outdoor conditions.
+This is the recommendation in the ACCA Manual N Commercial load calculation methodology.

-Q: Are you permitted to install occupancy sensors in a stairway or public corridor?
+Q: Are you permitted to install occupancy sensors in a stairway?

 A: Maybe.
-This question is not addressed in the 2018 IECC; instead, please check the safety requirements of other local and national codes that have jurisdiction over the project.
-Some relevant safety codes include the Chicago Building Code, the 2018 IBC, and the Life Safety Code (NFPA 101).
+This question is not addressed in the 2021 IECC; instead, please check the safety requirements of other local and national codes that have jurisdiction over the project.
+Some common safety codes include the Chicago Building Code, the International Building Code (IBC), and the Life Safety Code (NFPA 101).
 We reviewed these codes and found that generally you can have energy saving motion sensors for lighting in designated egress zones, as long as they meet certain safety requirements.
 For instance, you are not required to illuminate paths of egress in normally unoccupied areas of the building or service support areas.
 Therefore, support areas may be great places to take advantage of motion sensitive lighting controls.
 Your local AHJ or planning office may have additional guidance.

 Q: Is daylight harvesting and daylight zone control required by the Energy Code?

-A: [C405.2.3] Yes, if there are more than 150 watts of general lighting in the sidelit or toplit zone.
+A: [C405.2.4] Yes, if there are more than 150 watts of general lighting in the primary sidelit or toplit zone or more than 300 watts of general lighting in the primary and secondary sidelit zone.
 There are some exceptions provided for certain applications.
-For instance, areas are exempt from meeting the daylight zone control requirements if the area weighted lighting power density is less than 40% of normal LPD for the space type (Exemption #4, see also C406.3).
+For instance, areas are exempt from meeting the daylight zone control requirements if the area weighted lighting power density is less than 40% of normal LPD for the space type (Exemption #3, see also C406.3).

 A: [C502, C503 & C505.1].
-If a space changes occupancy or use that would increase the demand for fossil fuel or electrical energy, the space must meet the 2018 IECC envelope requirements.
+If a space changes occupancy or use that would increase the demand for fossil fuel or electrical energy, the space must meet the 2021 IECC envelope requirements.
+Some indications of increasing demand for fossil fuel or electrical energy include needing a service upgrade or larger HVAC equipment.
 For example, if a warehouse storage area is converted into an office space or a warehouse is converted into residential lofts, these spaces must be insulated to the current energy code.
-If part of a building is altered or new construction is added to the building, the altered or added parts of the building must comply with envelope requirements.
-The code requirements do not apply to the unaltered parts of the building.
+If part of a building is altered or new construction is added to the building, the altered or added parts of the building must comply with envelope requirements as detailed in Chapter 5 of the Energy Code.
+The code requirements do not apply to the unaltered parts of the building if not changing the occupancy or use of the building.

 Q: When I'm doing roof work, when do I need to add insulation?